fetch-kit/chaos-proxy/README.md

 - `cors({ origin, methods, headers })` — enable and configure CORS headers.
 All options are strings.
 `throttle({ rate, chunkSize, burst, key })` — throttles bandwidth per request to a specified rate (bytes per second), with optional burst capacity and chunk size.
 The key option allows per-client throttling.
 (Implemented natively, not using koa-throttle.)
 - `bodyTransform({ request?, response? })` — parse and mutate request and/or response body with custom functions.
+- `headerTransform({ request?, response? })` — parse and mutate request and/or response headers with custom functions.

 ### Rate Limiting